Set up and launch a multivariate A/B experiment

 All our A/B testing plans include the creation of MVT experiments.

-What is a multivariate test or MVT?
+What is a multivariate test?

 With an MVT the 6 possible combinations can be compared.